artcuddy/project3-enigma/README.md

 ### User Stories

-Target Audience – Anyone who wants to play an online command-line interface strategy game for a fun challenge.
+Target Audience – Anyone who wants to play an online command-line interface strategy game.

 As a user I want to:
-* play the game clearly across different devices
 * understand how to play the game
 * know how many attempts I have left
 * know when I have entered something in an incorrect format and understand why